Track mileage automatically

 Rates for travel expenses

-For many eligible expenses, you will just save your receipt.
-Then, you can claim 100% of the expense that is not reimbursed as long as it is reasonable and ordinary.
 Additionally, for car expenses, you can use actual expenses or the standard mileage rate.
 You can ask what your employer would prefer.
 With either method, you should keep track of business-related tolls and parking fees.
-If you use the standard rate, note that the IRS standard mileage rate for business travel for 2024 is 67 cents per mile.
+If you use the standard rate, note that the IRS standard mileage rate for business travel in 2025 is 70 cents per mile.

-Most reimbursements for ordinary and necessary travel expenses for temporary travel are not taxable.
 However, if the work at the temporary location is expected to last longer than a year or for an indefinite period of time, the reimbursement is taxable.
-Also, travel reimbursements for workers that do not have a tax home are taxable.
-This could apply to workers, such as construction workers that are constantly changing work locations and do not have any primary location where they work.
+Also, travel reimbursements for workers who don’t have a tax home are taxable.
+This could apply to workers, such as construction workers, who constantly change work locations and don’t have a primary location.

 FAQ